kevmuv/Salaries/Salaries.md

 ```
 ## Plotting

-Now we can plot a bar graph using the code below
+Now we can plot a bar graph using the code below.

 ```
 #We call in the function plot to visualize our averages